wiktorwojcikowski/intervaljs/README.md

 ```

 ##### `.exclusion(interval)` or `.exclusion(start, [end=start])`
-`A∆B` - Exclusive OR or intervals.
+`A△B` - Exclusive OR or intervals.

 ```js
 var interval = new Interval(2, 6)